 We’re going to focus on the major branding triad – logo design, your website, and hard copy assets like business cards which are still astonishingly effective despite our digital paperless age.
+Along with each section we’ll cover the best resources for building a brand and directly link to our top reviews of them.
 Enjoy!

 What’s in a logo?
 Just how important are these custom little graphics or designs that we attach to our companies?
 Well, can you think of a single successful company without one?
 The issue for new entrepreneurs is how to get a good logo made if there’s no designer on board.
 And, with so many services and design platforms to choose from, the task can seem daunting.

 How about this, do you take brands seriously when they don’t have a logo?
 Anyhow, you get the idea here.
 Feel free to check out the top options through the link below or hop on over to 99Designs which is a leader in the space.

 Getting a website up and running is nowhere near as hard/expensive as it used to be in the 2000-2010 era.
 Whether you need a simple agency-style site, a fully-functional ecommerce platform, or a responsive one-pager with a blog and contact form attached, the internet is getting somewhat simpler.

 For business owners, it’s more about what users can’t see: analytics, dashboard, content publishing, how your widgets fit in, marketing automation and everything else involved with successfully running a website.
 Once again in the links below you can check out our reviews of the most highly-used website builder platforms or discover Wix which is an increasingly popular option.